aselshall/rm/hw/participation.md

 ### Instructions
 - Watch 2-4 videos per week and submit an exit ticket for each
 - Answer participation questions in the videos (if applicable) within the exit ticket discussion
+- Progress presentations need to be documented to receive credit
 - Exit tickets are due with weekly homework
 - Submit a participation log at the end of each module
 - Log your participation by recording video title, date watched, exit ticket date, comments (include how many participation questions you answered, if any)